Chapter 5: Prompt Engineering

 Camera-moving hotkeys (H, .) invalidate all screen coordinates.
 The prompt teaches the LLM to use rescan: true on press actions for these keys, which triggers a fresh screenshot + detection cycle.
 After rescan, entity coordinates are updated in the detection cache, and the LLM receives fresh entity positions in the tool result.

-Composite tools handle this automatically — for example, build executes the full press-click sequence without intermediate rescans since the placement coordinates are pre-determined.
+Composite tools (and the build action) handle this automatically — for example, build executes the full press-click sequence without intermediate rescans, with placement auto-derived near the Town Center.

 5.3 Composite Tool Patterns